 In order to gain access to children and young people, those who commit offences often first earn the trust of people surrounding the child or young person.
 This may include representatives of the child or young person, members of the club, coaches and volunteers, parents and carers and other children or young people.
 This process is referred to as 'grooming'.
 This predatory behaviour is an offence and may be prosecuted separately to direct sexual abuse.
 Those who commit offences often portray themselves as caring and trustworthy individuals so they are freely entrusted with the care of children or young people.
 Once they have gained access to children or young people, they befriend them in order to break down any pre-existing barriers.
-As soon as a trusting friendship has been established, they manipulate and control children or young person into gratifying their sexual needs.
-It is important to recognise that this can occur over a very short or a very long period of time depending on the individual and the role they have, for example if a person is perceived by the child or young person as being able to influence their sporting career then the process can be very short indeed.
+As soon as a trusting friendship has been established, they manipulate and control children or young period of time depending on the individual and the role they have, for example if a person is perceived by the child or young person as being able to influence their sporting career then the process can be very short indeed.